 Final Conclusion

-So, is hydropower renewable or nonrenewable?
+So, is hydropower a renewable or nonrenewable energy source?

 Frequently Asked Questions (FAQs)